determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``allow_heterogeneous_fits``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fit distributed jobs to onto agents of different sizes.
+Fit distributed jobs onto agents of different sizes.
 When enabled, we still prefer to fit jobs on same sized nodes but will fallback to allow heterogeneous fits.
 Sizes should be powers of two for the fitting algorithm to work.